hdl-modules/hdl-modules/modules/sine_generator/doc/sine_generator.rst

 See the performance equations below to determine your required ``memory_address_width`` generic value, and whether you want to set ``enable_phase_dithering`` or ``enable_first_order_taylor``.

-Note that that in all cases using fractional phase mode, the ``result_width`` generic must have a value of at least
+Note that that in all cases using fractional phase mode, the ``memory_data_width`` generic must have a value of at least

 .. math::

-  \frac{\text{SFDR}}{6}
+  \frac{\text{SFDR}}{6} - 1

 in order for the performance to not be limited by quantization noise.
-This means in practice that the ``result_width`` should be left at its default value for all cases except for when Taylor expansion is enabled, in which case it might have to be increased.
+A value of 18 is typical, since it maps nicely to a BRAM primitive, but it might have to be increased in extreme performance scenarios.

 .. _sine_fractional_performance: